The Biggest New Year’s Resolution Mistake Everyone Makes

 You don’t choose a resolution that will truly make you happy

 Dramatic body transformations as resolutions are hugely common, of course.
-But if you achieve these goals you’re setting, will it truly make you happier?
+But if you achieve these goals you’re setting, will you truly be happier?
 If not, focus on a goal that will bring joy to your life.
 Remember: there’s no such thing as being too happy.

 You’re motivating yourself with negativity